SydneyBioX/SimBench/README.md

 >  Soneson, C., & Robinson, M. D. (2018).
 Towards unified quality verification of synthetic count data with countsimQC.
 Bioinformatics, 34(4), 691-692.).
 >  Lin, Y., Cao, Y., Kim, H. J., Salim, A., Speed, T. P., Lin, D. M., ... & Yang, J. Y. H. (2020). scClassify: sample size estimation and multiscale classification of cells using single and multiple reference.
 Molecular systems biology, 16(6), e9389.

-Installation of `countsimQC` is however not required for running  `SimBench`.
+Installation of `countsimQC` and `scClassify` is however not required for running  `SimBench`.

+# License
+The package is covered under the Apache 2.0 License.